pip-services/pip-services-docs/content/en/node/cassandra/_index.md

 no_list: true
 weight: 500
 description: >
-    Cassandra components for Pip.Services in Node.js / ES2017.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It provides a set of components to implement Cassandra persistence.
+  This module provides a set of components to implement Cassandra persistence.
 ---

 ### Packages